 My work focuses on invariants of ring spectra that shed light on interactions with arithmetic and geometry.
-For more information about my research, see my research statement.
+For more information about my research, see my short research statement or my long research statement.

 Published and Accepted Papers

-I compute mod (p,v_1) topological Hochschild homology of the connective cover of the K(1)-local sphere spectrum using the topological Hochschild-May spectral sequence.Accepted for publication in Journal of Topology.
+I compute mod (p,v_1) topological Hochschild homology of the connective cover of the K(1)-local sphere spectrum using the topological Hochschild-May spectral sequence.Published in Journal of Topology.